Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 What food is best for scatter feeding?

 Scatter feeding is best done with dry food.
-If you raw feed and want to do scatter feeding, take a look at cold-pressed as an option.
+If you raw feed and want to do scatter feeding, consider cold-pressed as an option.

-Dry treats may be used in a scatter, though I’d recommend flinging these across a wider area so your dog has to work more for those higher-calorie treats.
-Since they are treats, your dog’s motivation will be higher so you can use less treats than you would their regular dry food.
+Dry treats can also be used, though I’d recommend scattering these across a wider area so your dog has to sniff more for those higher-calorie treats.
+Treats are usually more motivating than your dog's daily dry food, so you can use less treats than you would their food.

 Deep belly sniffing is quite the workout for your dog, so could offset additional food.